 King was the first grandchild of Alberta and Daddy King, who pastored Ebenezer for 44 years.
-Her first home was on Auburn Ave., in the same house her famous uncle was born a generation earlier.
+Her first home was on Auburn Avenue, in the same house where her famous uncle was born a generation earlier.

 In 1969, when she was a teenager, her father A.D.
 King died at the bottom of the family’s swimming pool.
 After his death, King says she went in search of herself and got lost.